vaimo/composer-patches/README.md

 introducing two extra keys, where exact same rules apply as for normal patch declarations: `patches-dev`, `patches-file-dev`.

 The patches declared under those keys will not be applied when installing the project with `--no-dev` option.

+The examples in the topics of this readme are mostly given in the context of those hardpoints.

 ## Basic Usage: configuring a patch